srngpnd/Toxic_NLP/README.md

 So after fitting a TFIDF vector on our training comment.
 We began the work of selecting the best model for our classification task.

 We started with splitting our dataset into train and test in the ratio of 2:1.
+So since we have an imbalanced class problem, we will be using SMOTE technique to balance our classes before making predictions to have a better fit on our training dataset.

 We used namely three classifiers Linear Regression, Multi-nomial Naives Bayes and Random Forest.
 The accuracy results are as follows:

 Logistic: <img src="https://github.com/srngpnd/Toxic_NLP/blob/master/Images/Logistic.png?raw=true" width="400" height = "300">